sraj2023/service-management-platform/README.md

 ![Architecture Diagram](resources/Architecture-diagram.jpeg)

 For this demo, we will utilize a Python client and write our producer in order to transmit records for the orders being placed and the jobs being created.
-Further, we will understand how ksqlDB can be used to perform transformations on the events.
-At the end, we will see how the data is consumed by a Sink Connector.
+The reference architecture above shows an example of how a real-time service marketplace can be architected where the data can be pulled from sources such as PostgreSQL and other systems in accounting, finance etc , enriched in Confluent Cloud using ksqlDB and sent to downstream systems such as MongoDB.

 ## Pre-requisites

 Before we go ahead and start with the technical aspects, please make sure you have these pre-requisites in place.
 These are very essential to complete our demo successfully
  - Sign up for a Confluent Cloud account from [here](https://www.confluent.io/confluent-cloud/tryfree/)
  - Install Terraform, an infrastructure as code tool, from [here](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)
- - Install python.
+ - Install python3
  - Install python modules using this command: pip3 install modulename
  - Create a Mongo DB Atlas Account here: [here](https://www.mongodb.com/cloud/atlas/register)